Manjushree8/registration-form/README.md

-Got it!
-Here's your updated README.md with *correct screenshot path format* and everything tailored to your folder structure:

----

 # 📝 Register Form

 *Register Form* is a clean and responsive user registration page created using *HTML, **CSS, and **JavaScript*.
 It validates input fields like username, email, and password and provides instant feedback to users.